10 signs you are living beyond your means

 You put your vacation on a credit card

 Everyone deserves a vacation from time to time but what you do not want to do is put the cost of it on a credit card.
 There is a general rule of thumb with credit card purchases.
 If it will take you longer to pay off the item than the use you will get from it, then you really cannot afford that item.
-The right way to do it is by starting a savings plan well before your vacation and do not forget to include all the extras like car rental, spending money, tips etc. If you do use a credit card for purchase protection, make sure you pay it off right away before you get hit with interest.
+You need to do it the right way and save money for it.
+Start a savings plan well before your vacation and do not forget to include all the extras like car rental, spending money, tips etc. If you do use a credit card for purchase protection, make sure you pay it off right away before you get hit with interest.

 You are considering a home based on a 30-year fixed mortgage scenario